unraid/docs/docs/unraid-os/system-administration/secure-your-server/securing-your-data.md

 :::important Before encrypting

-Move all data off the drive you want to encrypt to another location (another drive in your **array**, a **cache pool**, or external backup).
+Move all data off the drive you want to encrypt to another location (another drive in your %%array|array%%, a %%cache pool|cache-pool%%, or external backup).
 For details on safely moving your data, see [Converting to a new file system type](../../using-unraid-to/manage-storage/file-systems.md#converting-to-a-new-file-system-type).
 :::

 To encrypt a drive:

-1. Go to the **Main** tab in the **WebGUI**.
+1. Go to the **Main** tab in the %%WebGUI|web-gui%%.
-2. Stop the **array**.
+2. Stop the %%array|array%%.
 3. Select the drive you want to encrypt.
 4. In **File system type**, choose the encrypted version of your desired file system (e.g., `xfs-encrypted`, `btrfs-encrypted`).
 5. Click **Apply** to commit the change.
 6. Click **Done** to return to the **Main** tab.
 The drive will now appear unmountable, and you'll have the option to format unmountable drives.
-7. Double-check that you have selected the correct drive, then format it to complete the encryption setup.
+7. Double-check that you have selected the correct drive, then [format it](../../using-unraid-to/manage-storage/file-systems.md#creating-a-file-system-formatting) to complete the encryption setup.

-After enabling encryption, you must provide the encryption key or key file each time you start the array.
+After enabling encryption, you must provide the encryption key or key file each time you start the %%array|array%%.
 Once unlocked, encrypted drives function just like any other volume in Unraid.

 ---

 ## Encryption key management

 Unraid requires the same encryption key or key file for all encrypted drives in your system.

 - You can use a passphrase or a key file (like a random image file).
-- **Best practice:** Store your encryption key or key file in a secure, offline location.
+- Store your encryption key or key file in a secure, offline location.
 Do not rely solely on your Unraid server for key storage.
 - If you lose the key or key file, your encrypted data cannot be recovered—no exceptions.

-Encrypted drives use the industry-standard LUKS format, which can be unlocked on any modern Linux system with the correct key.
+Encrypted drives use the industry-standard %%LUKS|luks%% format, which can be unlocked on any modern Linux system with the correct key.